 Finally, just as a note: I’ll be writing this assuming that you are already largely familiar with vim.
 Here is a collection of excellent resources I can recommend if you’re interested in starting to learn!

-Installing neovim and setting up Lazy
+Installing neovim and setting up our directory

-; and so on.
+Installing neovim is straightforward on all platforms: on Windows just do $ winget install Neovim.Neovim; on MacOS you can $ brew install neovim && brew link neovim; on Ubuntu it’s $ sudo apt install neovim; and so on.
 (If you want to use an iPad, this repo has some info).
-Depending on your package manager you may or may not be getting the most recent neovim release; below I’ll assume that you at least have version 0.10.0.
+Depending on your package manager you may or may not be getting the most recent neovim release; below I’ll assume that you at least have version 0.12.0 so that we can take advantage of the native vim.pack package manager.

 config/